HarinduA/MicroServicesProject/README.md

 # MicroServicesProject

-This is a Microfrontend project below things added to that.
+This is a sample example Microfrontend project below things added to that.
 - Dashboard
 - Login